brendenpalmer/wedding-invitation/README.md

 # wedding-invitation
-A web application to use for wedding invitations.
+The front-end of the app to use for wedding invitations.

 Demo: http://wedding.brendenpalmer.com